amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 Sellers can subscribe to this notification.

-Amazon sends a **BRANDED_ITEM_CONTENT_CHANGE** notification whenever there is a change to the title, description, or bullet points for any ASIN that the selling partner has a brand relationship with.
+Amazon sends a **BRANDED_ITEM_CONTENT_CHANGE** notification whenever there is a change to the title, description, bullet points, or images, for any ASIN that the selling partner has a brand relationship with.
 A selling partner has a brand relationship with an ASIN, as defined in the Amazon Registered Brands program, when they are a verified brand owner.
 The selling partner is the party who authorizes an application to call the Notifications API on their behalf, for the purpose of creating and managing notification subscriptions.
 Amazon sends **BRANDED_ITEM_CONTENT_CHANGE** notifications for items listed in any Amazon marketplace.

 **BRANDED_ITEM_CONTENT_CHANGE Payload schema: Version 1.0**